abiel-lozano/Study-Bot/Documentation/studyBot.md

 			break
 ```

-In this case we *do* display the frame, since it is more important to have the camera feed visible to the user, or the person assisting them, to make sure that the objects are correctly aligned with the camera.
+In this case the frame is displayed since it is more important to have the camera feed visible to the user, or the person assisting them, to make sure that the objects are correctly aligned with the camera when scanning for markers rather than detecting colors.

 ---
 ### Answer Generation: `sendMessage()`

 This function simply takes a message list as input and sends it to the **OpenAI API**.
-We use the chat completions endpoint to allow follow up questions to previous messages.
+Use the chat completions endpoint to allow follow up questions to previous messages.
 The `temperature` parameter is used to control the 'randomness' of the response.
 A lower temperature value will result in more predictable responses, as the model is said to take a more objective and factual approach to the response.

 After the answer is extracted from the API's JSON response, it is appended to `messageList` globally.
 Note that the answer is saved as a dictionary with the role of the message (`assistant` or `user`), as this is important information for the model to understand who sent which message when generating a response.